Target Value Design for Beginners

 IPD has seen great success but limited application due to the contractual obligations, team structure required to succeed, and in construction years, it is a relatively new concept.

-There is a trend of other more established project delivery methods to adopt some of the Lean principles from IPD.
+There is a trend of other more established project delivery methods adopting some of the Lean principles from IPD.
 Specifically, Design-Build has seen an increase in the use of TVD to manage projects to help maintain clarity on the project goals.

 Target Value Design Workflow

 TVD starts from the initial conceptual designs through to the final CO for the project.
-The continuous nature of TVD is a critical distinction from a value engineering exercise (with value engineering being a reactive process to a significant overrun of cost, schedule, or scope and TVD being a continuous process applying the budget in the right places).
+The continuous nature of TVD is a critical distinction from value engineering, which is a reactive process to significant overruns of cost, schedule, or scope.
+TVD, on the other hand, is a continuous process that applies the budget in the right places..

 The TVD project teams will meet regularly throughout the project, usually every two to three weeks.
 The TVD methodology requires more time and ongoing involvement from estimating resources to track the budget.

 Estimators’ participation is a shift in labor, which many perceive as a waste of resources.
 However, the skyrocketing cost overruns on construction projects outweigh the cost of continual estimation and tracking during construction.
 The resulting savings and cost transparency ultimately deliver a superior experience and finished product.